sebastianduchene/clockstarG/tutorial.md

 2. Make tree comparissons files
 -------------------------------

-ClockstaRG requires a file with the names of all the trees for which it needs to estimate the *sBSDmin* tree distance ([Duchene et al. 2014](#references)).
+ClockstaR-G requires a file with the names of all the trees for which it needs to estimate the *sBSDmin* tree distance ([Duchene et al. 2014](#references)).
 Make the file with the following command:

 ```
 make.tree.comps(trees.file = 'out_trees_all.trees', tree.comps = 'tree_comparisons.txt')